Murders of Oluwatoyin Salau and Victoria Sims: Oluwatoyin Salau

 Salau was born on August 27, 2000, in Tallahassee, Florida.
-She was a Nigerian-American, A devout Christian, she was the youngest member of her church choir whilst growing up.
+She was Nigerian-American.
+A devout Christian, she was the youngest member of her church choir whilst growing up.

 Salau attended Buck Lake Elementary School and Swift Creek Middle School in Tallahassee, and graduated from Lincoln High School in 2018.
 Following graduation, she studied cosmetology at Lively Technical College, simultaneously starting her business in hairdressing and modeling.
 In 2019, Salau enrolled at Tallahassee Community College while still at Lively, intending to study law at Florida A&M University thereafter.

 Salau disappeared on Saturday, June 6, 2020, shortly after tweeting about being sexually assaulted.
 Salau was found murdered in Tallahassee, Florida, on Saturday, June 13, 2020, and her death was confirmed on Monday, June 15, 2020.

 Salau was an active participant in the 2020 Black Lives Matter protests in Tallahassee, Florida, described as an "emerging leader" and "prominent voice" in the movement.
 She had advocated on behalf of Tony McDade in particular.

 Salau's disappearance and discovery of bodies

-Shortly before her disappearance, on June 6, 2020, she tweeted that she was sexually assaulted by a black man after he offered to give her a ride back to a church where she sought "refuge" because of "unjust living conditions".
+Shortly before her disappearance, on June 6, 2020, she tweeted that she was sexually assaulted by a black man after he offered to give her a ride back to a church where she sought refuge because of unjust living conditions.
 She was last seen alive on June 10, 2020.

 After a search by community residents, the Tallahassee Community Action Committee, and Tallahassee Police Department, her body was found on June 14, 2020 around 9:15 pm local time near Monday Road in southeastern Tallahassee.
 Salau's body was discovered with that of Victoria Sims, a 75-year-old who had been active in local politics.
+Sims' home was found vandalized.

 Salau was buried at Oakland Cemetery in Tallahassee.

-Suspect
+Accused

 The suspect in Salau and Sims's deaths, Aaron Glee Jr., was arrested in Orlando, Florida during the early hours of June 14 and charged with murder and kidnapping.
 Glee later confessed to the murder and rape of Salau.

 The bodies of Salau and Sims were found near his rental home in Tallahassee the night before.
 He had been arrested previously, less than a month prior, for aggravated battery after a police officer saw him kicking a woman in the stomach when she refused his sexual advances.

+In January 2023, Glee rejected a proposed plea deal by the prosecution for a sentence of life in prison without the possibility of parole instead of the death penalty as they had originally sought.
+He later pleaded guilty to first-degree murder and kidnapping.
+On September 22, 2023, Glee was sentenced to life in prison.